-Many adults want the option to live with a family.
-Family Home Agencies (FHA) provides that option.
-Adults can move into the home of a certified family with supports.
-Certified families receive ongoing training as well as supports to assist an individual to become a member of their “family.”
+Family Home Agencies (FHAs) provide an option to live with a family.
+Individuals can move into the home of a certified family with supports.
+Certified families receive ongoing training and supports to include an individual as a member of their “family.”

 Peer Mentor Services

-WRC is fortunate to offer adults “peer-to-peer” training through the Peer Mentor Agency.
-The Peer Mentors offer mobility training and independent living support through peers (WRC Clients) that are trained and employed by the Peer Mentor Agency.
+WRC offers adults “peer-to-peer” training through the Peer Mentor Agency.
+Peer mentors are trained and employed to offer mobility training and independent living support to other individuals receiving WRC services.

-The Lotus Project is a trauma and recovery program that was launched with the mission of serving women with developmental disabilities who are victims of abuse and violence.
-Groups are now being offered to men with developmental disabilities who have also experienced trauma.
+The Lotus Project is a trauma and recovery program serving both women and men with developmental disabilities who are victims of abuse and violence.
+Services are also available to those at risk of victimization and focus on sexual health and safety.

 WRC offers various transportation choices:

-In addition, WRC may fund commercial transportation to and from the primary, regularly scheduled daytime activity for adult clients who have exited the school system.
-Prior to funding commercial transportation, it must be determined that there is no other source of transportation via generic public services or via natural resource systems, paid or unpaid.
+- WRC may fund commercial transportation to and from the primary, regularly scheduled daytime activity for individuals who have exited the school system.
+It must be determined that there is no other source of transportation via generic public services or natural, paid or unpaid, resource systems.

-WRC has a very active Consumer Advisory Committee (CAC) that hosts a number of self-advocacy groups located throughout WRC’s service area.
-For dates and locations, please contact your Service Coordinator.
+Consumer Advisory Committee (CAC) hosts a number of self-advocacy groups located throughout WRC’s service area.
+Click here for dates and locations.

 Parenting Skills and Support

-Many WRC adults are parents or interested in having children.
-WRC is here to offer guidance and support thorough specialized parenting skills training and support.
-Our Specialized Parenting Skills agencies offer trained staff to provide support and on-going training for new parents or parents-to-be with pregnancy, delivery and care for a baby.
+For individuals receiving WRC services who are parents, Specialized Parenting Skills agencies offer trained staff to provide support and on-going training for new parents or parents-to-be with information on pregnancy, delivery and care for a baby.

 Referrals can be made to assist individuals with securing supplies available through Medi-Cal, private insurance or through WRC funding when no other generic source is available.

-Referrals can be made to assist families in accessing medically necessary equipment through Medi-Cal, Medicare, private insurance, or other generic sources.
-WRC, as payer of last resort, may also provide funding for equipment needs as determined through consultation with WRC’s Health and Medical staff and/or consultants.
+Families can access medically necessary equipment through referrals to Medi-Cal, Medicare, private insurance, or other generic sources.
+WRC, as payer of last resort, may also provide funding for equipment needs as determined through consultation with WRC specialists.